15 March 2020

 The US government's response to Covid 19 has been shamefully late, disorganized and inadequate.
 The White House is going out of its way to withhold and manipulate facts about the numbers infected, the severity of the infections, and about the risks to some groups, particularly senior citizens.
 They were afraid to tell seniors to avoid air travel, for example.
 Trump shut down the Pandemic Response Team at the White House's National Security Council and lied about that, too.
 In fact, he takes no responsibility for his government's calamitous handling of Covid 19, despite the two months they had to plan.

 The arrogant CDC chose out of pure vanity to invent its own Covid 19 tests rather than allow the use of already-available tests used successfully that South Korea, Hong Kong and others were using.
 Their tests failed.
 Korea tests thousands in a day.
 Practically nobody in the US is getting tested, despite the endless lies Trump spews before the media.
 Lab equipment already in many US hospitals that is used to test for other viruses can also be used for Covid 19 with results within an hour, yet FDA withholds approval.
-Congratulations to New York governor Andrew Cuomo to tell the CDC and FDA to go fuck themselves when he decided he could no longer wait for them provide supplies or equipment for testing.
+Congratulations to New York governor Andrew Cuomo for telling the CDC and FDA to go fuck themselves when he decided he could no longer wait for them provide supplies or equipment for testing.

 Ironically, Trump puts his own health at risk.
 He has been exposed to several people in the last few days who later tested positive for Covid 19.
 Several people he was with later self-quarantined.
 There was a lot of hand-shaking (but only one elbow-bump) and multiple hands on microphones and the podium when he appeared yesterday with the business leaders who will rake in billions from Covid 19.
 A bottle of hand sanitizer on the podium would have sent a powerful message to the public.
 Instead, we got self-congratulatory blathering.
 (I washed my hands afterwards.)
 Pence made a pandering, ass-kissing speech about the endless accomplishments of Glorious Leader.
 (I washed my hands again after I cleaned up the vomit.)
-Breaking news that GL tested negative for coronavirus can be trusted just about as much as any news from the White House.
+Breaking news that GL tested negative for the virus can be trusted just about as much as any news from the White House.

 Clearly, Donald Trump is personally responsible for most of America's botched response to Covid 19, even though he assumes no blame for anything.
 The Buck no longer stops at 1600 Pennsylvania Avenue.
 His Oval Office reality TV show broadcast two nights ago was a shocking embarrassment.
 (Contrast that with Joe Biden's very presidential coronavirus speech.)
 Just one week ago POTUS was calling Covid 19 a "hoax spawned by the Dems."
 Many of his faithful followers still believe that.
 It will not be long before those who do may begin to realize quite painfully how wrong they were to believe him.